PaulMAnderson/DLCAnalyzer/NEXT_SESSION_PROMPT_TASK_2.7-2.13.md

 ### Priority 2: Add Real Data Integration Tests (Task 2.11)

 **Current Problem**: Only EPM data is tested.
-Other paradigms (OFT, NORT, LD, FST) have data but no tests.
+Other paradigms (OFT, NORT, LD) have data but no tests.

 **Directory to create**: `tests/integration/`